Protective Practices Policy

 Students and employees are expected to comply with Beloit College’s protective practices as described in this policy as a condition of residence, enrollment, or employment while being on the physical campus or participating in college-sponsored activities and events.

 If an employee is observed not adhering to protective practices on campus, this should be reported to Human Resources.
 HR will notify the employee’s supervisor and the employee will be issued a warning for a first offense.
 After a second notice of non-compliance, the supervisor will notify Human Resources to meet with the employee for a second warning.

 If a student is observed not adhering to protective practices on campus, this should be reported to the Dean of Students.
 The student will be notified and issued a warning as a first offense.
-If a student has a second violation of the protective policies on campus they will be issued a second warning and a fine of $100.
-If a student has a third violation of the protective policies on the campus they will be subject to suspension from the college.
-Students who refuse to comply with the protective policies will not be permitted to live in the residence halls or to take coursework that requires in-person, on-campus attendance.
+If a student violates the protective policies on the campus for a second time, they will be required to take their coursework remotely and will not be permitted to live in the residence halls.
+The costs of this transition will be borne by the student.